Time Series Forecasting via Learning Convolutionally Low-Rank Models: Experiments

 \subsubsection{Comparison Results}

 Besides the methods that have been used for data argumentation in Section~\ref{sec:argumentation}, we also consider for comparison the classic Auto-Regressive Moving Average (ARMA), as well as the popular Recurrent Neural Network (RNN).
 The results are shown in Table~\ref{tb:tsdl}, Table~\ref{tb:m4:category} and Table~\ref{tb:m4:cn}.
 According to NRMSE, LbCNNM surpasses the competing methods on all testbeds except the Daily category, on which all methods seem able to provide very accurate forecasts.
-In the light of sMAPE, LbCNNM's overall performance on M4 is 3.9\% better than the Holt Benchmark that is the 42th best among thousands of results submitted to M4 Competition~\citep{M4:ijf:2020}.
+In the light of sMAPE, LbCNNM's overall performance on M4 is 3.9\% better than the Holt Benchmark that is the 42th best among thousands of results submitted to M4 Competition~\cite{M4:ijf:2020}.
 In terms of NRMSE, LbCNNM outperforms by 11.6\% the Naive Benchmark, which overwhelmingly beats RNN by 32.8\% (according to sMAPE) and achieves 45th in M4 Competition.
 These results confirm the effectiveness of LbCNNM.
 What is more, it is entirely possible to further reduce the error rates by following the ideas introduced in Section~\ref{sec:argumentation}.

 Remarkably, while comparing to the competing methods---except CNNM---in terms of NRMSE, LbCNNM outperforms largely the most close baseline by 57.9\% on the Hourly category.
 This, indeed, is not accidental, as similar results also appear on TSDL, which shares similar characteristics with Hourly (see Table~\ref{tb:info}).
 So, we would recommend LbCNNM for high-frequency series.
 Moreover, as we can see from Table~\ref{tb:m4:cn}, the performance of all methods declines as the stationarity level goes up.
 This is not strange, as the most stationary series is probably the white noise series, which is apparently unpredictable.
-The proposed LbCNNM seems more robust against stationarity than the competing methods.